Temporal Reasoning on Implicit Events from Distant Supervision: Symbolic Temporal Reasoning Model ( )

-For hypotheses with comparator $\texttt{start}$, we use \modelsingle{} and its sequence-to-sequence objective to learn (i.e., by using \keywordCode{[Label]} directly as the prediction).
-For hypotheses where the comparator is $\texttt{end}$, we use the inference process in \S\ref{sec:symbolic-formulation} and computation process in \S\ref{sec:symbolic-computation} to construct $l=[\mathbf{pred}, -\mathbf{pred}], \mathbf{pred}=\mathrm{dist}(e_1, e_2)+ \mathrm{dur}(e_1)$.
-We find the \textit{gold-temporal-relation} in each training instance and compute a two-class cross-entropy loss with $l$.
-The \modelsingle{} that predicts $\texttt{start}$ hypotheses shares weights with the one used in computing the logits $l$.
-The final model \modelsymbolic{} can also be used to predict \datasetname{} instances without any task-specific supervision benefited from the distant supervision.
+For hypotheses with comparator $\texttt{starts}$, we use \modelpattern{} and its sequence-to-sequence objective to learn (i.e., we take the input hypothesis and context as is and use \keywordCode{[Label]} directly as the prediction).
+For hypotheses where the comparator is $\texttt{ends}$, we use the inference process in \S\ref{sec:symbolic-formulation} and the computation process described above to construct $logits=[\mathbf{pred}, -\mathbf{pred}], \mathbf{pred}=\mathrm{dist}(e_1, e_2)+ \mathrm{dur}(e_1)$ as detailed in Fig.~\ref{fig:model-overview}.
+We find the \textit{gold-temporal-relation} in each training instance and compute a two-class cross-entropy loss with $logits$.
+The \modelpattern{} that predicts $\texttt{starts}$ hypotheses shares weights with the one used in computing $logits$.
+The final model \modelsymbolic{} can also be used to predict \datasetname{} instances without any task-specific supervision as the two functions are initialized with distant supervision.